-Robyn paints in the tradition of the mid century Northern European expressionists.
 She is inspired by the shoreline and the sea where she grew up on Sydney Harbour messing about in boats!
-Her work uses unique Australian handmade earth pastels made from natural ochres to the highest colour fast.
-They lend themselves so well to the natural woods of old wooden boats!
+Her work uses unique hand made Australian earth pastels from natural ochre to the highest colour fast standard.
+They lend themselves to well to the natural woods of old wooden boats!

-She completed a Diploma of Visual Arts at Northbridge School of Visual Art in 2006.
-She then trained under Master pastellist Greg Hansell FRAS in pastels and earth pastels at the Royal Art Society NSW.
+She completed a Diploma of Visual Arts at Northbridge School of Visual Arts in 2006.
+She then trained with Master pastellist Greg Hansell FRAS in pastels and earth pastels at the Royal Art Society.

 Click the thumbnails to see details about each image